If 2014 was a glorious virginial burning man experience, then the following year, Carnival of Mirrors was a heavy fist into the face.

-It was a difficult, hard burn for me.
-But looking back at it, it was also deeply learning and rewarding in its own way.
+Looking back, it wasn’t that difficult of a burn, but in the present – it was a difficult, hard burn for me.
+However, it was also deeply learning and rewarding in its own way.
 Allow me to elaborate about the dangers of being a second year burner.

 Ambitions.
 Buttloads of Ambition.

 For the coming burn, two friends and myself decided to team up and create an art project that we would share with the entire community.
 We envisioned a giant LED wall that would be 20 feet wide and 10 feet high.
 It’d have IR awareness of the environment in front of it, it would be so badass that it’d need 20,000 watts of power 24 hours a day the entire week.

 Those dreams collided head-on with reality and after stumbling around picking up the many shattered fragments, we went with a smaller, scaled down concept that we would build for 2015, and then we would do the big, huge, awesome project for 2016! (which never happened after all…)

 The LED Wall

 I wont get into too much details here because the LED wall has its own project page.

 So you can hop on over there to read about it.
 But what I will say here is that the LED wall was an amazing build experience that taught me so much about pulling together disparate technologies and making an interactive piece out of it!
 But it nearly killed the three of us .. there was so much work we had to funnel into buildig this in time for the event.
 Again - EVERY SECOND YEAR BURNER SHOULD BEWARE THE AMBITION FALLACY.